gabriel-rodriguezcastellini/SimpleCache/README.md

 This service is used to cache any item with a key identifier.

 ## Requirements
-You are expected to implement `ICacheService` interface, You have three functions in this interface:
+I've implemented `ICacheService` interface, there are three functions in this interface:
 ```
 public interface ICacheService
 {